CCRI-Cyberknights/page/docs/DESIGN-EVOLUTION-v1.5.md

 ## Overview

-This document provides comprehensive documentation for the major design and functionality improvements implemented in version 1.5.x of the CCRI Cyberknights Landing Pages project.
+This document provides comprehensive documentation for the major design and functionality improvements implemented in version 1.5.x of the Cyber Club Landing Pages project.
 These changes represent a significant evolution in user experience, visual design, and technical architecture.

 ## Version History Context